Collective Annealing by Switching Temperatures: a Boltzmann-type description: Analysis and mean-field limit

 \subsection{Long-time behaviour}

 In this subsection, we analyse long-time convergence using an entropy-based argument.
 An important aspect of the algorithm is temperature decay.
 We will show that our interaction dynamic indeed drives the average temperature down.
-Under stronger assumptions, we can also prove the decay of variance in the temperatures.
+Under stronger assumptions, we can also prove the decay of the second moment in the temperatures.